 What is a Security Incident?

-How Do Covered Entities and Business Associates Identify and Respond to Security Incidents?
+How Do Covered Entities and Business Associates Address Security Incidents?

-To ensure an appropriate and effective response to a security incident, covered entities and business associates should also have policies and procedures that address how incidents are to be documented and reported; what information should be contained in the documentation; how often and to whom should incidents be reported; and what are the appropriate responses to particular types of incidents.
+To ensure an appropriate and effective response to a security incident, covered entities and business associates should also have policies and procedures that address how incidents are to be documented and reported; what information should be contained in the documentation; how often and to whom should incidents be reported; what are the appropriate responses to particular types of incidents; and how to document outcomes.

 How Do Covered Entities and Business Associates Mitigate the Harmful Effects of Security Incidents?